aetperf/aetperf.github.io/_posts/2020-02-13-Lunch-break,-plotting-traffic-injuries-with-datashader.md

     WINDOWS-1252

-Also, the separator may vary, and is not always detected by pandas (csv.Sniffer?), so the seperator is hard-coded for each file.
+Also, the separator may vary, and is not always detected by `pandas` (`csv.Sniffer`?), so the seperator is hard-coded for each file.
 Fortunately, all the loaded dataframes have the same column names, so we concantenate them all:

 ```python